epilliat/Luma.jl/README.md

 High-performance, portable GPU primitives for Julia (currently CUDA-only).
 Pure Julia implementation with performance competitive against optimized CUDA C++ libraries.

+> 📄 A paper describing this work is in preparation.
+If you use this code, please check back for citation details.

 ## Installation

 ```julia